Skip to main content

 print(result)

-1. **Planning**: Agents decompose complex tasks into manageable subgoals and engage in self-reflection to improve their performance over time.
+1. **Planning** involves task decomposition, where complex tasks are broken down into manageable subgoals, and self-reflection, allowing agents to learn from past actions to improve future performance.
 Techniques like Chain of Thought (CoT) and Tree of Thoughts (ToT) are highlighted for enhancing reasoning and planning.

-3. **Tool Use**: The integration of external tools allows agents to extend their capabilities beyond their inherent knowledge.
-Examples include MRKL systems and frameworks like HuggingGPT, which facilitate task planning and execution through API calls.
+3. **Tool Use** enables agents to interact with external APIs and tools, enhancing their capabilities beyond the limitations of their training data.
+Examples include MRKL systems and frameworks like HuggingGPT, which facilitate task planning and execution.

 Note that we can also stream the result token-by-token: